-- 2.5.1 Appointment of Members to Standing Committees Appointed faculty members of all standing committees serve staggered three-year terms beginning the fall after appointment and are not eligible for reappointment to the same committee for two academic years following a term of service.
+2.5.1 Appointment of Members to Standing Committees Appointed faculty members of all standing committees serve staggered three-year terms beginning the fall after appointment and are not eligible for reappointment to the same committee for two academic years following a term of service.
 All appointments of faculty to University standing committees are coordinated by the University Faculty Organization Committee following the criteria for committee membership stated in section §2.6 of this Handbook and its subsections.
-The process of coordination should ensure that the requirements for staggered terms are met, as described above. - 2.5.1.1 The at-large members of standing committees, unless elected (see §2.6.5), are appointed by the University Faculty Organization Committee on or before its regularly scheduled meeting in April of each year.
-The appointed members representing each college shall be selected by procedures determined by the governing bodies of the respective colleges and according to a schedule provided in advance by the UFOC. - 2.5.1.2 In making its appointments for at-large positions, the UFOC annually polls members of the faculty of each college to ascertain their preferences for possible appointment to standing committees.
+The process of coordination should ensure that the requirements for staggered terms are met, as described above.

+2.5.1.1 The at-large members of standing committees, unless elected (see §2.6.5), are appointed by the University Faculty Organization Committee on or before its regularly scheduled meeting in April of each year.
+The appointed members representing each college shall be selected by procedures determined by the governing bodies of the respective colleges and according to a schedule provided in advance by the UFOC.

+2.5.1.2 In making its appointments for at-large positions, the UFOC annually polls members of the faculty of each college to ascertain their preferences for possible appointment to standing committees.
 In addition to these expressed preferences and the membership requirements specified in section §2.6, the UFOC considers: balance among committee members of discipline, rank, gender, and length of service; time since previous committee service; current service on other committees; and any expertise or experience of the potential appointee that can serve the committee in carrying out its charge.
-All at-large appointments to the committees are announced to the faculty by the chair of the UFOC prior to the final day of classes in the Spring semester. - 2.5.1.3 Students serve as nonvoting members of the Academic Affairs Committee.
-They are appointed by the UFOC after being nominated by the President of the Student Government Association and confirmed by the UMW President. - 2.5.2 Election of Members to Standing Committees Elected faculty members of all standing committees serve staggered three-year terms beginning the fall after election and are not eligible for reelection to the same committee for two academic years following a term of service.
+All at-large appointments to the committees are announced to the faculty by the chair of the UFOC prior to the final day of classes in the Spring semester.

+2.5.1.3 Students serve as nonvoting members of the Academic Affairs Committee.
+They are appointed by the UFOC after being nominated by the President of the Student Government Association and confirmed by the UMW President.

+2.5.2 Election of Members to Standing Committees Elected faculty members of all standing committees serve staggered three-year terms beginning the fall after election and are not eligible for reelection to the same committee for two academic years following a term of service.
 All elections of at-large members on University standing committees are coordinated by the University Faculty Organization Committee following the criteria for committee membership stated in section §2.6 of this Handbook and its subsections.
 The process of coordination should ensure that the requirements for staggered terms are met, as described above.
-The representatives from each college shall be selected by procedures determined by the faculty of each respective college and according to a schedule provided in advance by the UFOC.
-Nominations and elections of at-large representatives on University standing committees are coordinated by the University Faculty Organization Committee following its charge in section §2.6.6 and the criteria for committee membership stated in section §2.6 of this Handbook and its subsections.
+The representatives from each college shall be selected by procedures determined by the UFOC.
+Nominations and elections of at-large representatives on University standing committees are coordinated by the University Faculty Organization Committee following its charge in section §2.6.6 and the criteria for committee membership stated in section §2.6 of this Handbook and its charge in section §2.6.6 and the criteria for committee membership stated in section §2.6 of this Handbook and its charge in section §2.6.6 and the criteria for committee membership stated in section §2.6 of this Handbook and its subsections.
 Any member of the faculty who meets the stated criteria for membership may be nominated for an atlarge position on a University standing committee, except for the limitations on membership stated in sections §§2.4 and 2.4.1 above.
 The UFOC is responsible for scheduling nominations and elections for at-large committee membership so that results can be announced to the faculty by the chair of the UFOC prior to the final day of classes in the Spring semester.